AngeloStavrow/angelostavrow.com/content/post/introducing-indigo.md

 <!--more-->

 I've been working on this theme since August, when I relaunched this site as a blog using a pre-release version of the theme.
-I'm happy to say that it's finally ready for public release.
+I'm happy to say that it's finally [ready for public release][github].

 !["Screenshot of indigo theme"](/images/2018-10-06/tn.png)